 Good afternoon AABCA Membership,

-As we enter the last week of the Registration period prior to the 2018 Reunion, I thought it timely to give you an update on final arrangements, maybe even jog a few of you into action that haven’t yet registered.
+As from Fri 20 Jul 2016 registrations have closed for the 2018 AABC Association Reunion/AABC 50th Anniversary.
+I thought it timely to give you an update on final arrangements for the celebrations.
 Fundamentally the schedule of the weekend hasn’t changed too much from that initially advised to you back in March 2018.
 To refresh though, please see attached file (all text in red is for you to note specifically as they are either amendments or additions to the schedule.

 As previously advised, the banking practices of AABCA were being, and now have been reviewed.
 The new account details have been detailed on the registration form and I am pleased to note it is all working (with only a few hiccups, thanks Trevor and Sue).